-Walter Farley, author of the classic book published in 1941, The Black Stallion, had a beach house in Venice, Florida, and was honored with a literary landmark at the Venice Public Library, where you can see an exhibit about the author, according to the Herald-Tribune of Sarasota.
+Walter Farley (1915-1989). author of the 1941 children’s classic book, The Black Stallion, owned a beach house in Venice, Florida, and was honored with a literary landmark at the Venice Public Library, where you can see an exhibit in a wing named for the author, according to the Herald-Tribune of Sarasota.

 Venice (population around 23,000) is mostly known for its beautiful beach, so head there after seeing the library exhibit.

 The Venice Public Library is the second stop on Florida Author Adventures Trail #3!